Simple Open-Vocabulary Object Detection with Vision Transformers: Method

 \subsubsection{Image-Level Contrastive Pre-Training.}

 We pre-train the image and text encoder contrastively using the same image-text dataset and loss as in \cite{zhai2021lit} (\Cref{fig:model_schematic}, left).
 We train both encoders from scratch with random initialization with a contrastive loss on the image and text representations.
 For the image representation, we use multihead attention pooling (MAP)~\cite{lee2019map,vit-g} to aggregate token representation.
 The text representation is obtained from the final end-of-sequence (EOS) token of the text encoder.
+Alternatively, we use publicly available pre-trained CLIP models~\cite{radford2021clip} (details in \Cref{appendix:sec:hyperparamters}).

 An advantage of our encoder-only architecture is that nearly all of the model's parameters (image and text encoder) can benefit from image-level pre-training.
 The detection-specific heads contain at most 1.1\% (depending on the model size) of the parameters of the model.